 - It frees drive space by cleaning unneeded files.

 How Much Is It?

 Drive Genius does the lot for $79.
 According to Cult of Mac, Drive Genius is used by the Apple Genius Bar.

 Is It Safe to Use?

 Yes, it is safe to use.
-I ran and installed Drive Genius 5 on my MacOS Sierra based iMac.
+I ran and installed Drive Genius 5 on my iMac.
 A scan using Bitdefender found no viruses or malicious code.
 In fact, the app’s malware scan will keep your computer safer.

 But there are times you may want to turn off as many background processes as possible to achieve optimal performance on your computer.
 For example, many podcasters do this while they are recording a Skype call.

-Since the program is all about protecting, speeding and cleaning your Mac, I’m going to list all its features by putting them into the following five sections.
+Since the app is all about protecting, speeding, and cleaning your Mac, I’m going to list all its features by putting them into the following five sections.
 In each subsection, I’ll first explore what the app offers and then share my personal take.